 FEES: $645 for 15 classes.

-$100 Registration fee is required for new chess-only students.
-(Students who paid the redistration fee for the Fall session do not need to pay the regisration fee again.)
+$100 registration fee is required for new chess-only students.
+(Students who paid the registration fee for the Fall session do not need to pay the registration fee again.)

 TO REGISTER follow the ENROLL button above, fill out Fall 2017 application, and indicate Chess I or II in the Notes field of the application.

 Q: How old are the children in the class?